toptensoftware/JsonKit/readme.md

 *WriteValue* - formats and writes any object value.

 *WriteElement* - call from the callback of WriteArray to indicate that the next element is about to be written.
-Causes PetaJson to write separating commas and whitespace.
+Causes JsonKit to write separating commas and whitespace.

 *WriteKey* - call from the callback of WriteDictionary to write the key part of the next element.
 Writes whitespace, separating commas, the key and it's quotes, the colon.